-The Oaks at Whitaker Glen is designed to offer security, friends, activities, privacy, transportation, health care, and a caring staff who are referred to as "partners".
-It is surrounded by some of the best of Raleigh's old neighborhoods, and the nearby commercial areas offer practically any required service such as dry cleaners, groceries, banks, pharmacies, churches, post offices, specialty shops, automobile dealerships, etc.
+The Oaks at Whitaker Glen is designed to offer security, friends, activities, privacy, transportation, health care, and a caring staff who are referred to as "partners."
+It is surrounded by some of the best of Raleigh's old neighborhoods, and the nearby commercial areas offer any required service such as dry cleaners, groceries, banks, pharmacies, churches, post offices, specialty shops, automobile dealerships, etc.

-The independent living component offers spacious one and two-bedroom residential units, complete with full kitchen, dishwasher, self-cleaning oven, garbage disposal, frost-free refrigerator/ freezer with ice-maker, patio or balcony, and a washer and dryer.
-The 96 residential units offer three different floor plans.
+The independent living component offers spacious one and two-bedroom residential units, complete with full kitchen, dishwasher, self-cleaning oven, garbage disposal, frost-free refrigerator/ freezer with icemaker, patio or balcony, and a washer and dryer.
+The ninety-six residential units offer three different floor plans, with additional units forthcoming as part of campus-wide renovation.
 The focal point of each of the three residential buildings is a four-story high, sky-lit, climate-controlled atrium, complete with numerous plantings and 20-foot live trees.
 Each atrium features a 20-foot by 16-foot Coromandel Screen that was handcrafted in Hong Kong and offers a tasteful traditional look.

 The activities center contains the offices of the community's capable and caring partners, the central dining room, the private dining room/meeting room, the kitchen, the health room, the library, the recreation room, the arts and crafts room, and the exercise room.
-Our full-time food service director and the partners that provide support offer three meals a day, food for special events and can cater private functions.
-A full time Recreation Director provides a myriad of enjoyable and varied activities.
+The planned multiphase expansion provides amenities similar to those found at upscale Life Plan Communities.
+The activities center contains the offices of the community's capable and caring partners, the central dining room, sports bar, the private dining room/meeting room, the kitchen, the health room, the library, the recreation room, the, and the exercise room.
+Current plans include a future clubhouse to contain three residential units over a club level with a fitness area in the basement.
+Proposed clubhouse features include two restaurant spaces, an exhibition kitchen, banquet hall, movie theater, card room, general store, natatorium, locker room with salon and spa, and fitness and aerobics studio.
+Planned outdoor amenities include a pool with full kitchen, pickle ball court, and walking path around the community.
+Our full-time food service director and the partners that provide support offer three meals a day, food for dedicated events and can cater for private functions.
+A full-time Recreation Director provides a myriad of enjoyable and varied activities.

-All of the residential buildings are connected by enclosed walkways; so, when it's freezing outside, it's still easy to move about.
+All the residential buildings are connected by enclosed walkways; so, when it is freezing outside, it is still easy to move about.
 The Oaks at Whitaker Glen is surrounded by trees and is built on gently rolling land.
 The facilities are barrier free, which means residents with handicaps should have no trouble getting around.
 Additionally, each building has an elevator and adequate parking for residents and visitors.

 A full range of health services, with an emphasis on preventive care, is provided for our independent living residents at The Oaks at Whitaker Glen.
 Annual health assessments, blood pressure checks, diabetic training, assistance with medication administration, nutrition counseling and even weight control assistance, are all available from our nursing partners.
-Additionally, home visits can be arranged from virtually any health professional, including physicians, licensed nurses, nurses' aides, homemakers, physical therapists, occupational therapists, speech therapists and respiratory therapists.
+Additionally, home visits can be arranged from any health professional, including physicians, licensed nurses, nurses' aides, homemakers, physical therapists, occupational therapists, speech therapists and respiratory therapists.